tcsenpai/Neography/README.md

 The goal was to have a script that was easy to write everywhere, being it a comfortable or uncomfortable situation, using either writing tools or anything sharp.

+NOTE: A simpler version of Formetta, called FormettaSimple, does not distinguish between upper and lower cases and just keep the "!" as a punctuation sign (others remains the same).

 ##### Notable features

 - Type of writing system: alphabet